ElementsProject/lightning/doc/lightning-sendonion.7.md

 ]
 ```

-If *shared_secrets* is not provided the c-lightning node does not know how
+If *shared_secrets* is not provided the Core Lightning node does not know how
 long the route is, which channels or nodes are involved, and what an eventual
 error could have been.
 It can therefore be used for oblivious payments.